barkache-ghassen/hardhat_challenge1/README.md

 ```shell
 node server.js
 ```
-4- to see the frentend use vscode go live plugin to run contract.html or run python3 server on any desried port
+4- to see the frontend use vscode go live plugin to run contract.html or run python3 server on any desried port
 ```shell
 python3 -m http.server 8080